phariscope/EventStore/README.md

 # Usage

-No direct usage.
-Use this package only if you want to develop your own event storage component.
+There is no direct usage for this package.
+You should use this package only if you want to develop your own event storage component.

 To develop your own storage:

-* Implement the StoreInterface.
+1. Create your own Store implementing the StoreInterface.
-* Create your subscriber by extending PersistEventSubscriberAbstract.
+2. Create your subscriber by extending PersistEventSubscriberAbstract, which can be constructed with your store.
-* Register your subscriber when necessary.

 A sample of the StoreInterface is provided with StoreEventInMemory.
 You can use it for testing purposes.